Josmarwen72/Student-Resource-Booking-System_Frontend/README.md

 **Cause:**
 This issue was caused by incorrect CORS configuration.
 The backend was not allowing the specific origin (`http://192.168.100.7:5500`) to access the resources.

-**Solution:**
-The CORS configuration was updated in the backend to specifically allow multiple origins (both local and remote).
-The CORS middleware was configured to include both `http://localhost:5500` and `http://192.168.100.7:5500` as allowed origins.

----

 ### **Issue 2: Failed Registration/Failed Fetch**